SamuraiCrow/RetroFX-libraries/README.md

 # RetroFX
-A shared library for implementing tilemaps and sprites for gaming on Commodore Amiga computers.
+A shared library collection for implementing tilemaps and sprites for gaming on Commodore Amiga computers.